marcnunez/goldenspear-AItest/README.md

    To perfomr data cleaning the following steps has been used:
    - Remove numbers and special caracters
    - Tokenize the text
-   - Remove stop words such as "and", "the" using the python library NLTK
+   - Remove stop words such as "and", "the", etc, using the python library NLTK

    In addition there could also be a lemmatization process to find the root word and thus facilitate the grouping of words.